MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/assess.md

 - Your SQL Server instance must have the [TCP/IP protocol enabled](../../database-engine/configure-windows/enable-or-disable-a-server-network-protocol.md).

 - The [SQL Server browser service](../../tools/configuration-manager/sql-server-browser-service.md) must be running if you're operating a named instance of SQL Server.

-- To enabled the latest best practice assessment feature, upgrade the Azure SQL Server extension version.
+- Upgrade the Azure SQL Server extension version.
 Use the latest version from the [release notes](/sql/sql-server/azure-arc/release-notes).
 You can upgrade to latest version by updating the extension, in the extension management of Arc-Server.
+For details, see [Upgrade extensions]).

 ## Enable best practices assessment